Functional Programming Patterns

 Data Processing Pipeline

-Let's build a log processing pipeline—a three-stage process of filter, transform, and reduce.
-This is in the same vein as Unix pipelines: each stage does one thing, and data flows from one stage to the next.
+Let's build a log processing pipeline—filter, transform, reduce.
+This is in line with the Unix pipeline philosophy: each stage does one thing, and data flows from one stage to the next.

 };